 The traditional feminist solution to the “problem” of female biology is unfettered access to contraception and abortion: this reveals an ironically masculine bias.
 Rather than seeking to change social structures to accommodate the realities of female biology, the feminist movement, since its second wave, has continually and firmly fought instead for women to alter their biology, often through violence, so that it functions more like a man’s.
 Tellingly, the legal right for a woman to kill a child in her womb was won before the legal right for a woman not to be fired for being pregnant.
 The message is clear: women must become like men to be free.

 In the “sex-positive” realm of popular feminism, where I once sought refuge, pleasure is the ruling paradigm.
 I was reminded of this recently, when I attended a feminist panel on sex and theology at the national convention for the American Academy of Religion.
-In the entire ninety minutes of discussion, with multiple female scholars presenting and an audience of female academics actively engaging, not once did anyone mention that fact that sex can result in pregnancy.
+In the entire ninety minutes of discussion, with multiple female scholars presenting and an audience of female academics actively engaging, not once did anyone mention the fact that sex can result in pregnancy.
 It was as if we were operating within a world where that no longer happens, where new human beings emerge out of cabbage patches, or spring from men’s thighs, like Dionysus from Zeus.